apiyarali/Minesweeper-AI-Solver/README.md

 - The game board size and mine count can be adjusted in `runner.py`.

 ## Credits
-Inspired by CS80’s AI course and the logical deduction techniques used in classic Minesweeper AI implementations.
+Inspired by Harvard's CS80 AI course and the logical deduction techniques used in classic Minesweeper AI implementations.